CandlePlatforms/devdocs/docs/validate/validator-faq.md

 ## Can I run multiple validators using the same signer key?

 No. You cannot.
-Polygon's architecture currently does not allow validators running multiple validator nodes using the same signer key.
+Candle's architecture currently does not allow validators running multiple validator nodes using the same signer key.

 ## Is there a way to run a light Bor node?